 Configure Email Server Settings

 3CX Recording Manager can email your recordings to you automatically.
-You have 4 choices: (1) email recordings to the person who initiated the recording, (2) email all recordings to a single address, (3) have emails sent to the person who initiated the recording and a central address, or (4) do not email recordings.
+You have 4 choices: (1) email recordings to the person who initiated the recording, (2) email all recordings to a single address, (3) have emails sent to the person who initiated the recording and a central address, (4) email new recording notes, or (5) do not email recordings.

 The following section guides you through a detailed walk-through of the installation process.